Dates: 13 - 16 September 2017

 Hospital Sant Joan de Déu | Barcelona, Spain

 Graduate in nursing at the Universitat de Barcelona.
 Master in pediatrics at the Universitat de Barcelona.
 Master in Anesthesiology and Resuscitation at the Universitat de Barcelona.
 EII Training at the Hospital Clinic-Hospital Sant Joan de Déu.
 UB Lecturer in the topics of pediatrics for 4th grade students in nursing.
 Gastroenterology, Hepatology and Pediatric nutrition nurse (endoscopy room).
-Current position: Nurse managing cases in the Unit of intensive care for Inflammatory Bowel Disease.
+Current position: Nurse managing cases in the Unit for the Comprehensive Care of Pediatric Inflammatory Bowel Disease.

 Amil Dias, Jorge PhD